baraqheart/DevOpsProjects/project_4.md

+# Deploy a simple website on ec2 instance

-# Launch an EC2 instance
+- Launch an Ec2 instance
 - enter the name of your instance
 - choose an AMI